 Floods can occur when rivers burst their banks after a thaw or period of heavy rainfall.
 In urban areas sewers and drains can become blocked, meaning there is nowhere for the water to soak away.

 Floods can occur when rivers burst their banks after a thaw or period of heavy rainfall.
 In urban areas sewers and drains can become blocked meaning there is nowhere for the water to soak away.

 If you've checked the weather forecast before departing then you will be aware of the weather en route to your destination and have considered if a detour is necessary to avoid any potential danger spots like fords and low lying areas.

-In unfamiliar areas always pay attention to flood signs and warnings - even if there have been times previously when you've seen flood signs and there has been no apparent danger - it may have drained away.
+Pay attention to flood signs and warnings.
+Even if you are familiar with the area or there have been times previously when you've seen signs and there has been no apparent danger - as it may have drained away.